 3. Context and background

 This study is conducted on the third year student-educators registered at a South African university.
 Students are registered for the English for Education module which is offered as both a theoretical (content) as well as a method module.
 As part of the practicum for the theoretical module, students are expected to choose any school at their respective homes (home-based model) where they will be able to go through their practice.
-It is also worth noting that English is used in almost all the learning areas as a language of learning and teaching in South Africa, with the exception of grade R to grade 5, where it is learned as a subject (Department of Education 2011,12).
+It is also worth noting that English is used in almost all the learning areas as the medium of instruction and interaction in South Africa, with the exception of grade R to grade 5, where it is learned as a subject (Department of Education 2011, 12).
 The usage of English as a language of learning and teaching gives pressure to the training of educators who are well versed in the teaching methodology and content of this language, hence the imperative of teaching practice module.
 Teaching practice for the third level students normally takes a period of four weeks during the first semester.
 The expectation is that students should be mentored into the practicum by their mentor teachers at schools.
 This necessitates that they prepare lessons based on the major subjects; and present them in their allocated classes.
 In addition to the above, they should also observe and reflect on the school’s culture and its environment as a whole (whole school observation and reflection).

 4. Conceptual framework

 The practice of reflective teaching in English language teaching is informed by the Social Constructivist theory.
 The social constructivist theory sees teaching and learning in the social context of constructing knowledge.
 Vygotsky (1978) puts learning in the centre of the social context.
 For teaching and learning to take place, teachers must contextualise their practice.
 Cunningham (2001), as cited in Fat’hi and Behzadpour (2011, 12) views constructivism as “an active process where learners reflect upon their current and past knowledge and experiences to generate new ideas and concepts”.
-In support of the social constructivist theory in education, Fat’hi and Behzadpour (2011, 12) argue that reflection has become part of teacher education and teacher educational development in the 21st century.
+In support of the social constructivist theory in education, Fat’hi and Behzadpour (2011, 12) view reflection as an integral part of teacher training and development the 21st century.

-4. The importance of reflection in English language teaching
+5. The importance of reflection in English language teaching